dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 Essentially, we are finding all the Polls with that id (primary key - aka `Pk`) from the URL.
 Should be only one, right.
 Then, we are using some predefined sequelize methods such as `increment` to change integer values without having to run `update` or `save` etc.

+However, we can't yet vote until we can get that author's poll.
+Go ahead and vote on your new poll and see what happens.

 #### Part 3.4 -- GET author's posts

 Now that we've created a relational database associating authors with posts, we can request only the posts of a specific author.
 Add the following below the `PART 3.4' comment.